 Why is Osiris important?
 Because he gave ancient Egyptians a way to understand death without seeing it as the end.
 Through Osiris, death could become transformation, judgment could lead to justice, and burial could become preparation for eternal life.

 His myth influenced ancient Egyptian religion, kingship, tomb decoration, mummification, funerary texts, temple imagery and the hope of rebirth.
-In that sense, the history of Osiris is not a minor myth.
-It is one of the pillars of Egyptian belief.
+It also links strongly with the Book of the Dead, the Ankh symbol and royal tomb scenes in the Valley of the Kings Tours.

 Where Can Travelers See Osiris in Egypt?